-During 2015 TOMRA acquired more of Tomra Baltic, meaning that it is now a subsidiary and fully consolidated.
-See note 24.
+During 2015 TOMRA increased its ownership in Tomra Baltic.
+The company is now a subsidiary and fully consolidated.

 In accordance with IFRS 11, TOMRA has changed accounting principles for joint arrangements.
 Tomra Japan Ltd. was proportionally consolidated in the Group accounts until 2013.
 From 2014, the equity method has been applied.
 When making the assessment, the structure of the arrangement, the legal form, the contractual terms of the arrangement and other relevant facts and circumstances have been taken into consideration.